Noise Fractals and Clouds

 The first argument provides a base terrain to work from.
 With this you can define a mountain, islands, hillside, etc. When an empty matrix is provided, the terrain will be grown from flat ground.
 The second argument decides how many iterations we are going to run.
 The above example performs 6 iterations on flat terrain.
 The last argument decides how dramatic the terrain is, which doesn't have much meaning when starting from flat terrain.
 The example above was produced with two calls like this (one for each image),

-octave> mesh(m=diamond_square([], 6, 0.1)) octave> imagesc(m); colormap(gray);
+octave> mesh(m=diamond_square([], 6, 0.1))

-We can add some water, or perhaps lava or something, by choosing a
+We can add some water, or perhaps lava or something, by choosing a water height and chopping off everything below it.
+I will choose -0.1 as our water level.

-octave> w = m; octave> w(w < -0.01) = -0.01; octave> mesh(w)
+octave> w(w < -0.01) = -0.01;

 Here is an example of providing some base terrain.
 Let's put a mountain in the corner of the map,

-octave> a = [0 0 0 0 0; 0 0 0 0 0; 0 0 0 0 0; 0 0 0 1 0; 0 0 0 0 0] octave> mesh (b = diamond_square (a, 4, 0.15))
+octave> a = [0 0 0 0 0; 0 0 0 0 0; 0 0 0 0 0; 0 0 0 1 0; 0 0 0 0 0]

 Becomes,

-but it doesn't.
-If we want to render this to make it look nice, we
+Octave-Forge has a surf function that should make this look nicer, but it doesn’t.
+If we want to render this to make it look nice, we will need another program to do it.
+Let’s do that another time.

-If you don't feel like clicking through and see the nice introduction to Perlin noise there, here is the idea of this approach: we create different frequencies of noise and mix them all together, giving more weight to lower frequency noise than high frequency noise.
+If you don’t feel like clicking through and see the nice introduction to FBM noise there, here is the idea of this approach: we create different frequencies of noise and mix them all together, giving more weight to lower frequency noise than high frequency noise.
 Below, you can see that I generated (Gaussian) noise in different frequencies, smoothing by spline interpolation.
-Then we add this all together to get our final Perlin noise.
+Then we add this all together to get our final FBM noise.

-function s = perlin (m)
+function s = fbm (m)

-s = zeros(m); # output image
+s = zeros(m); % output image

-w = m; # width of current layer
+w = m; % width of current layer

-i = 0; # iterations
+i = 0; % iterations

 while w > 3